 Simons is one of the country’s largest foundations devoted entirely to science and math research.
 Its three main programs are Mathematics and Physical Sciences, Life Sciences, and its Autism Research Initiative.

-Sloan's flagship program is the Sloan Research Fellowships, but the foundation is quite open to LOIs in a number of its other programs.
+Sloan's flagship program is the Sloan Research Fellowships, but the foundation is open to LOIs in a number of its other programs.

 This massive, quirky foundation gives large sums toward basic science research and is devoted to discoveries related to the “Big questions of human purpose and reality.”